-The newly released version 1.3.5 of SelectCompare allows to compare data using command line client (CLI).
+The newly released version 1.3.5 of SelectCompare allows comparing data using a command line client (CLI).
 This makes it easy to run frequent comparisons without launching the UI.
 How does it work?

 View SelectCompare repository

-You have to create your data connections and data comparison projects using SelectCompare UI - it is described in many posts on this blog.
+You have to create your data connections and data comparison projects using SelectCompare UI - which is described in many posts on this blog.

 Type sccmd.
 The CLI will display its welcome screen.

 This screen allows you to configure and execute data comparisons.
 The most important commands are to list and compare.

 Type sccmd list.

 The help screen displays the options you have for the list command.

 The command line will display the list of projects defined in SelectCompare - you can verify it's the same list as in the graphical interface.

 Similarly, when you type sccmd list --connections, you will obtain a list of connections defined in SelectCompare's repository.